LDSSA/ds-prep-course/README.md

 ![Open exercise notebook](assets/jupyter_exercise_notebook.png "Open exercise notebook")
 1. Follow the instructions provided in the notebook

-Besides the exercises and the cells for you to write solutions you will see other cells with a series of `assert` statements.
+You'll see cells with the exercises and cells for you to write solutions.
-This is how we (and you) will determine if a solution is correct.
-If all `assert` statements pass, meaning you dont get an `AssertionError` or any other kind of exception, the solution is correct.

 Once you've solved all of the notebook we recommend the following this simple checklist to avoid unexpected surprises.